Why Do Elderly Not Use Social Media? [Reasons & Statistics]

 3: Online Scams and Privacy Issues

-According to Consumer Affairs, more than 3.4 million older adults are victims of financial scams each year, suffering more than $3 billion in loss.
+According to Consumer Affairs, over 3.4 million older adults fall victim to financial scams each year, resulting in losses exceeding $3 billion.

-Seniors are more vulnerable as compared to other age groups because they are less tech-savvy and are less likely to spot an online scam.
+Seniors are particularly vulnerable compared to younger age groups, as they tend to be less tech-savvy and may struggle to recognize online scams.

 4: Lack of Understanding and Technical Limitations

-Some seniors do not understand how different social media platforms work and what it takes to use them.
+Some seniors struggle to understand how different social media platforms work and what’s required to use them effectively.

-They do not have the technical knowledge to record videos for TikTok and take good photos for Instagram.
+Many lack the technical skills to record videos for TikTok or take high-quality photos for Instagram.

 5: They Feel social media is for Younger Generations

-Although most of the social media influencers are millennials and Gen Z, trends are changing.
-We are witnessing the rise of senior influencers on Instagram and TikTok.
+While most social media influencers are millennials and Gen Z, this is beginning to change.
+The rise of senior influencers on Instagram and TikTok is reshaping the landscape.

 6: They Do Not Understand the Benefits of Social Media Use